-EGit is the Git integration for the Eclipse IDE, see http://eclipse.org/egit.
+EGit is the Git integration for the Eclipse IDE, see https://eclipse.org/egit.
 This Tutorial describes the basic use cases for EGit.
 It requires only some basic knowledge about the Git processes.
 Please help us to keep this tutorial up-to-date by reporting any issues or questions.
 This tutorial is available now as a downloadable PDF.
 If you are interested in using a web-based IDE, please see this article on how to use Git in the Eclipse Theia IDE.

 Installing EGit in Eclipse